 5. Maintain a balanced diet

-By focusing on a balanced diet rich in protein, healthy fats and complex carbohydrates, your body will be better nourished and your blood sugar will be stable.
+By focusing on a balanced diet rich in protein, healthy fats, and complex carbohydrates, your body will be better nourished and your blood sugar levels will be stable.
 This will help maintain your energy and mood throughout the day, reducing the risk of turning to food as a solution to emotional problems.

-6. Regular movement
+6. Regular exercise

 7. Try to address the cause, not the effect